kweiwen/remora/README.md

 ### Overview

 This project utilizes an Evaluation Board (EVB) purchased from Alibaba at a cost of $60.
-The EVB is equipped with high-quality audio components, including an ADC-PCM1804 and a DAC-PCM1798, ensuring high fidelity quality.
+The EVB is equipped with high-quality audio components, including a 21489 SHARC DSP, a flash, a SDRAM, a PSU, an ADC-PCM1804, and a DAC-PCM1798, ensuring high fidelity quality.

 An emulator, crucial for programming the EVB, was also sourced from Alibaba.
 This un-authorized unit, priced at $200, provides a cost-effective alternative to the official emulator, which is priced around $2,000.